davestearns/tutorials/src/api-servers.md

 ### Persistence

 Since all the business logic is in the services layer, the only thing the persistence layer needs to do is talk to the various data stores.
-It's only real job is to read and write data.
+It's only real job is to read and write data, abstracting away the specific database engine the service happens to be using.

-If you use a relational database, you might be tempted to use an Object-Relational Mapping (ORM) library for this layer, but I would advise against it.
-ORMs are very heavy-weight, and tend to generate more problems than benefits.
-Because API requests are often very specific and focused, the SQL you end up writing is very simple and straightforward.
-If you're not comfortable with SQL, use a [document-oriented database](building-blocks.md#databases) instead.
+If you are using a relational database, a popular option for this persistence layer is an Object-Relational Mapping (ORM) library.
+ORMs provide a common programming interface over a wide variety of specific database engines, so your service code doesn't have to change if you decide to switch from one engine to another.
+They also let you define your schema in your application code, and generate scripts to create the corresponding tables and indexes in your database.

+That said, if you already know SQL and feel comfortable working with the lower-level database libraries, you can often achieve better performance by writing your own persistence layers.
+Services typically need only a basic set of read/write operations, so the required SQL usually remains quite simple, and you don't really need the complicated features that most ORMs provide.

 ## API Styles